bedatadriven/renjin-website/documentation/contributor-guide.md

 `sqrt()`, and `sin()` as well as so-called 'special' functions such as `if`, `for`, `(` and `{`.

- Note: There is a further distinction in the R-language between 'builtin' and 'special' primitives.
-This distinction is preserved in renjin but is not so important for implementation so we will gloss over it for the moment.
+Note: there is a further distinction in the R-language between 'builtin' and 'special' primitives.
+This distinction is preserved in Renjin but is not so important for the implementation so we will gloss over it for the moment.

-If you enter `c` into the R repl, you see the following:
+If you enter `c`, `sqrt`, and `sin` (without the brackets) into the R console, you see the following:

     > c
     function (..., recursive = FALSE)  .Primitive("c")